hololinked-dev/docs/README.md

 ### skaffold

-To develop the documentation with skaffold within a kubernetes cluster, create a `skaffold.env` file with the docker registry.
+To develop the documentation with skaffold within a kubernetes cluster, create a `skaffold.env` file specifying the docker registry.
 For example, if you are using Docker Hub, it should look like this:

 ```bash
 SKAFFOLD_DEFAULT_REPO=docker.io/<your-docker-username>
 ```

 You need to sparse checkout the [vps-kubernetes-cluster repository](https://github.com/hololinked-dev/vps-kubernetes-cluster), which will be already available as a submodule in this repo in the `deployment\vps-kubernetes-cluster` directory.
 Instructions are available in the shell script `deployment/sparse-checkout.sh`.
+Sparse checkout is optional but the submodule must be available locally for the skaffold to work.

 Once the ingress and apps helm chart is available locally, run: